phiilu/mailman/README.md

 cp sample.env .env
 ```

-Open .env with a text editor and update the environment variables with yours.
+Open .env with a text editor and adapt the environment variables with your configuration.

 To generate a random hash you can use command in your terminal: